 Handling the collection

-- a Nikon Super Coolscan 40, a high resolution film scanner for 35mm transparencies and film strips
+- Nikon film scanner for 35mm film.

 By creating digital surrogates of items from our documentation collection we can reduce the risk of damage to the original item resulting from frequent access.
 It also provides us with a back-up copy of the original, which serves as a partial record if the original is ever lost.
 Digitisation provides a visual display format for easy use on our website and online catalogue, providing easier access to, and use of, items in the collection.

 Master copies are not manipulated - they represent the original item as accurately as possible including flaws.
 Co-master or derivative files can be manipulated as required.
-For example, if a water-stained still image is required for publication, we can utilise Photoshop software to reduce or remove the marks.
+For example, if a water-stained still image is required for publication, we can utilise software to reduce or remove the marks.